 Michael White

-• Statutory employment law claims, including complex claims of discrimination, whistleblowing, unfair dismissal, wrongful dismissal, TUPE and equal pay.
+- Statutory employment law claims, including complex and high-value claims of discrimination, whistleblowing, unfair dismissal and wrongful dismissal, and claims involving TUPE and equal pay matters.

-Before coming to the Bar, Michael spent six months in Freshfields Bruckhaus Deringer’s international arbitration team in Paris, assisting on English-law commercial arbitrations and investor-state disputes.
-He also worked on death-penalty appeals in Louisiana and as a consultant in the Legal Office of the United Nations World Food Programme in Rome.
+Before coming to the Bar, Michael spent six months as a ‘stagiaire’ in Freshfields Bruckhaus Deringer’s international arbitration team in Paris, assisting on English-law commercial arbitrations and investor-state disputes.
+He also worked on death-penalty appeals in Louisiana, and as a consultant in the Legal Office of the United Nations World Food Programme in Rome.

 Specialisms